-The Type 26 Global Combat Ship will replace the Type 23 frigate as the workhorse of the Fleet, undertaking the Royal Navy's three core roles - warfighting, maritime security and international engagement.
-This is its history.
+The history of the the Type 26 Global Combat Ship that will replace the Type 23 frigate as the workhorse of the Fleet, undertaking the Royal Navy’s three core roles – warfighting, maritime security and international engagement.

 The history of the Type 26 Global Combat Ship starts with what it is replacing, the Type 23 Frigate.

 Following the Suez Crisis, British military strategy was largely characterised by that of withdrawal from empire and conflict containment, but from the end of the sixties until the collapse of the Soviet Union in the early nineties, NATO issues dominated British military thinking and the Royal Navy simply mirrored this.

 Whilst there was still a great deal of debate about the general utility of sea power it was Sir James Eberle, Fleet C In C, that firmly aligned the Royal Navy to the NATO task of anti-submarine warfare support for the US Navy with the intention to contain the Soviet naval threat and enable transatlantic reinforcements to flow into Western Europe in response to a Warsaw Pact invasion through Eastern Europe.

 The 1975 Healey Defence Review was not as far-reaching for the Royal Navy as the other two services but the 1981 Nott Review would change that.